braincharter/UML_posenet_multi/README.md

 The project consists of posenet implementations, currently containing 4 working models:
 - MobileNet
 - ResNet50
-- DeepMobileNet (more layers added to MobileNet)
+- DeepMobileNet (more layers added to MobileNet)  ->  This one is the best of all four
 - OpenPose (works only in single-pose estimation)

 DeepMobileNet was computed from a pytorch-based checkpoint: